twalker/dactyl-keyboard/README.md

         conda update --all -y

-Then, still in the shell, navigate to the src directory under the repository root and run:
+Then, still in the shell, from the base repo directory, run:

-    python dactyl_manuform.py
+    python src/dactyl_manuform.py

 This will churn and pump out models into the "things" directory.
 In run_config.json, "ENGINE": "solid" or "cadquery" will specify OpenSCAD or STEP/STL files, respectively.
 Note that the cadquery option takes considerably longer.
 Openscad is best for fast iteration.